Deltares/hydromt/docs/user_guide/data_catalog/data_types.rst

 Netcdf time-series dataset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Netcdf and Zarr point time-series data are parsed to **GeoDataset** using the **netcdf** and **zarr** drivers.
+Netcdf and Zarr vector time-series data are parsed to **GeoDataset** using the **netcdf** and **zarr** drivers.
-A typical netcdf or zarr point time-series dataset has the following structure with two ("time" and "index") dimensions, where the index dimension has x and y coordinates.
+A typical netcdf or zarr vector time-series dataset has the following structure with two ("time" and "index") dimensions, where the index dimension has x and y coordinates for points or geometry for polygons or lines.
 The time dimension and spatial coordinates are inferred from the data based on a list of recognized dimensions_ names.